yoyounik/MuseSnap/README.md

 ---

 ## Use Case: **Kestra Workflow Integration**
-We used **Kestra** as a workflow orchestration tool in this project:
+We used **Kestra** as a workflow orchestration tool in this project.

-- It helps in automating backend tasks such as triggering API calls for image analysis and playlist generation.
+- A custom workflow YAML file has been added, which triggers specific actions when a user uploads an image of a musician.
+- The workflow automates the process of fetching uploaded images stored in **MongoDB**, downloading them, and analyzing them for artist recognition.
-- This allows seamless task orchestration, ensuring efficiency and scalability.
+- This integration simplifies task management and enhances the scalability of the system.

 ---